mathematicalcoffee/mathematicalcoffee.github.io/index.md

 ## To-Do

+- [ ] use maxcdn or use my own? cdn seems slow but maybe that's my internet
 - [ ] get custom CSS: http://getbootstrap.com/customize/
 - [ ] category vs tag
 - [ ] use modals for popups for social bar